codingconcepts/albert/README.md

 # albert
-I'd be pretty pissed off too if you blasted me into space and left me to suffocate.
+I'd be pretty pissed off too if you blasted me off into space and left me to suffocate.

 ## Disclaimer